ant-design/ant-design-web3/.changeset/slimy-lamps-act.md

 ---
-'@ant-design/web3': major
+'@ant-design/web3': patch
 ---

-use??
+perf: use??
 Instead of || && remove unused code